securitybunker/databunker/README.md

 ---

-# This project resolves most of the GDPR requirements for you including:
+# This project resolves most** of the GDPR requirements for you including:

+**NOTE**: Implementing this project does not make you fully compliant with GDPR requirements and you still need to consult with an attorney specializing in privacy.

 ## Right of access

-Data Bunker knows to extract your **customer email** and **customer phone** out of user personal records giving **passwordless** access for the customer into their Data bunker' personal account.
+Data Bunker will to extract **customer email** and **customer phone** out of the customers' personal records granting **passwordless** access for the customer into their Data bunker' personal account.
 This is done by generating a random access key that Data Bunker sends to your customer by email or by SMS.
 Your customer login and can view all information collected and saved by Data Bunker in connection to his profile.